-21.5 Impact of Leave
+22.5 Impact of Leave

-- (i) Any teacher who takes approved paid leave shall receive the benefits and salary as in clauses 21.1, and 21.2 for the period of leave granted. - (ii) Any teacher who takes leave without pay shall not be entitled to the benefits listed in clauses 21.1 and 21.2 during the period of leave. - (iii) Unpaid parental leave taken by the teacher does not count as a period of service for accrual of entitlements but does provide for continuity of employment.
+- (i) Any teacher who takes approved paid leave shall receive the benefits and salary as in clauses 22.1, and 22.2 for the period of leave granted. - (ii) Any teacher who takes leave without pay shall not be entitled to the benefits listed in clauses 22.1 and 22.2 during the period of leave. - (iii) Unpaid parental leave taken by the teacher does not count as a period of service for accrual of entitlements but does provide for continuity of employment.

-22. Superannuation
+23. Superannuation

-- 22.1 This clause replaces clause 18 Superannuation of the Award.
-The employer shall make superannuation contributions to a complying superannuation fund in accordance with the Superannuation Guarantee Charge, or as outlined at clause 22.5. - 22.2 Contributions are based on Ordinary Time Earnings as defined by the Superannuation Guarantee Charge legislation. - 22.3 Where a teacher has not nominated a complying fund, a default fund with a MySuper product will be as nominated by the employer from time to time. - 22.4 Teachers may request additional superannuation payments be made on their behalf as either salary sacrificed deductions or deductions after tax. - 22.5 The employer will make superannuation contributions in accordance with the following table:
+- 23.1 This clause replaces clause 18 Superannuation of the Award.
+The employer shall make superannuation contributions to a complying superannuation fund in accordance with the Superannuation Guarantee legislation, or as outlined at clause 23.5. - 23.2 Contributions are based on Ordinary Time Earnings as defined by the Superannuation Guarantee legislation. - 23.3 Where a teacher has not nominated a complying fund, a request for stapled superannuation fund details will be made to the ATO.
+If the Employer is advised by the ATO that the teacher does not have a stapled superannuation fund, the Employer's default superannuation fund applies.
+The Employer's default fund is Australian Retirement Trust ACASTor its successor. - 23.4 Teachers may request additional superannuation payments be made on their behalf as either salary sacrificed deductions or deductions after tax. - 23.5 The Employer will make superannuation contributions in accordance with the following table: